 The following is a selection of fine and unusual Suzani and other tapestries, kilims, saddle bags, tribal weavings and, if in stock, Arts & Crafts pieces.
-You will fine a couple of newly arrived kilims under Recent Acquisitions.
-Updated 6/3/2018
+Updated 22/5/2018

-A beautiful little piece of tribal art in very good condition with natural colours and glowing wool pile.
-For further into on it, click Recent Acquisitions, and scroll down.
+A beautiful example of the quality of Quashq'ai weavings, with wonderful colours and high knot count, in very good condition with full pile.
+For further info on this piece, click Recent Acquisitions and scroll down.

 The "azmalyk" were woven in an identical pair by some of the Turkoman subtribes as part of dowry.
 The exact purpose was to decorate the camel carrying the young bride, an azmalyk displayed on each side below her saddle, the bride herself completely covered in textiles so as to be invisible until confronted with her husband (possibly for the first time).
 We have the pair available.

 €1900.- each or 3500.- the pair

 A rare, early and very beautiful silk Suzani, finely embroidered with beautiful, subtle colours and an unusual, exciting design.
 Rippon Boswell recently sold the outstanding suzani collection of Ignazio Vok where, in Vol. 1, Lot # 68 is a closely related piece.
 The colouring and general style resembles work from the Ura Tube region whereas RB/Vok places their example in the separate group of Zarafshan.
 A stunning piece of important textile work of a quality long since gone.
 In very good condition throughout, complete all around and with only a couple of old, minor spot repairs.